PostHog/posthog.com/contents/handbook/growth/marketing/exporting-blog-post-image.md

 1. Create a Frame at `1200x630`.
 2. Paste (or design) content into frame and make sure artwork fills the entire frame.
 3. Ensure frame doesn't have a border.
 4. Rename the frame of the image to closely match the blog post title in a slug format.
 (Ex: `writing-for-developers`, where we remove capital letters and punctuation, and replace spaces with hyphens.
 This will become the filename that is uploaded to the server.)
+It's best to omit articles (a, and, the).
 5. Choose an export option (1x, PNG) but _don't_ export the image.
 6. Select the frame and go to `Plugins > TinyImage Compressor`.
 7. Make sure only the _one_ image is selected.
 (Sometimes it will select multiple images by default.)